rust-lang/rfcs/text/0000-feature-metadata-doc-cfg.md

 [reference-level-explanation]: #reference-level-explanation

-At a high level, the following changes will be necessary
+At a high level, the following changes will be necessary:

-1. Cargo will change its parsing to accept the new format for `features`
+1. Cargo will change its parsing to accept the new format for `[features]`
 2. `rustdoc` will gain two optional arguments: `--config-file` (for specifying `rustdoc.toml`-style files), and `--config-json` (for specifying the same information via JSON text, or a path to a JSON file).
 These arguments can be